safemuv/safefuzz/howto/running-the-experiments.md

 activate the "ROS-Middleware" run configuration when ROS live experiments are started.

-To run the time-based fuzzing GA experiments and evolve a solution, go to the directory **~/academic/atlas/atlas-middleware/expt-working/ros/**
+To run the time-based fuzzing GA experiments and evolve solutions, go to the directory under the root of the repository
+**./expt-working/ros/**

 and run:
 ```
 ./run_feedback_experiment_jmetal.sh
 ```

-To run the condition-based fuzzing GA experiments and evolve a solution, go to the directory **~/academic/atlas/atlas-middleware/expt-working/ros/**
+To run the condition-based fuzzing GA experiments and evolve solutions, go to the directory under the root of the repository:
+**./expt-working/ros/**

 and run:
 ```